frankdarkluo/eeg-decoding/README.md

    - Use `python3 tune_combi_model.py` to run other models.

 ## Notes
-- Ensure all necessary libraries and dependencies are installed prior to running the experiments.
 - For detailed information on parameter settings and model configurations, refer to the documentation in `config.py`.

 ## Contributions